-Amortisation is calculated to write off the cost of intangible assets less their estimated residual value using the straight-line method over the estimated useful lives being 1-5 years.
+Amortisation is calculated to write off the cost of intangible assets less their estimated residual value using the straight-line method over the estimated useful lives.
 Amortisation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.